 Institutional Shares of the Fund commenced operations on January 2, 2003.
 Investor Shares of the Fund commenced operations on July 7, 2015.
 Performance shown for Investor Shares prior to inception (July 7, 2015) reflects the performance of Institutional Shares, and does not include expenses of the Investor Shares, which are higher than those of the Institutional Shares.
 Retirement Shares of the Fund commenced operations on March 3, 2017.
-Performance shown for Retirement Shares prior to inception (March 3, 2017) reflects the performance of Institutional Shares, and includes expenses of the Retirement Shares.
+Performance shown for Retirement Shares prior to inception (March 3, 2017) reflects the performance of Institutional Shares, and includes expenses of the Institutional Shares, which are higher than those of the Retirement Shares.
 The performance of the Investor Shares and Retirement Shares will differ from that of Institutional Shares due to differences in expenses.